Bjørn Morten Hofmann

-His main research interests are philosophy of medicine, philosophy of science, technology assessment, and bioethics.
+His main research interests are philosophy of medicine, philosophy of science, technology assessment, health services research and bioethics.

 Hofmann teaches ethics, philosophy of science, and philosophy of medicine, at the levels Ba, Ma, and PhD.

 He has been a researcher at The Norwegian Knowledge Centre for the Health Services (2002-13) and a Harkness fellow (Commonwealth Fund) at the Dartmouth College (2014-15).
-Publications.
+Publications and citations.

 Scientific, academic and artistic work